Kelly Ripa Rocks An Enviable Thigh Gap, PDA & Red Hair In A Throwback Picture Pack

 Kelly Ripa seemed to enjoy her 49th birthday celebration shared during the October 2 edition of Live! with Kelly and Ryan that included a bevy of balloons, a luscious cake, and a visit from her husband, Mark Consuelos.
 Off the air, the seminal host shared a bunch of pictures highlighting her celebration.

-But more pictures were to come.
-Later in the day, Mark posted a mega photo pack of the birthday girl in much more intimate images than what Kelly had posted on Wednesday.
-The Riverdale star created a funny caption for the 10 pictures that talked about how lucky he was to have met and married his wife of TK years.
-The mention was a bit back-handed since Mark projected all of the horrible aspects of his life that would have happened if he and his former All My Children co-star would not have tied the knot.
+However, more pictures were to come.
+Later in the day, Mark posted a mega photo pack of the birthday girl while he engaged in much more intimate images from what Kelly had posted on Wednesday.
+The Riverdale star created a funny caption for the 10 pictures that talked about how lucky he was to have met and married his wife of 23 years.

+The mention was a bit backhanded since Mark projected all of the horrible aspects of his life that would have happened if he and his former All My Children co-star had not tied the knot.
 The caption was funny but ended on a more sincere note when he told his “sweetie” to have a happy birthday.

-His “sweetie” relayed her appreciation, telling her husband that she appreciated the “heartfelt” images taken from particularly highpoints of the television personality’s life.
+His “sweetie” relayed her appreciation, telling her husband that she appreciated the “heartfelt” images recalling high points of the beloved television personality’s life.

-The first picture in the pack harkened back to when Kelly was a little girl, celebrating her birthday while wearing a pink dress and while blowing out a candle on a predominately pink cake.
+The first picture in the pack hearkened back to when Kelly was a little girl.
+She was celebrating her birthday while wearing a pink dress and blowing out a candle sticking out of a predominately pink cake.
 Arguably the most interesting aspect of this initial image was that when she was young, Kelly rocked red hair.

-In the second snap, Kelly was all grown up and giving Mark bedroom eyes as the pair seemed to be dressed for an evening out.
-Mark wore a suit and Kelly wore a sleeveless dress with a plunging neckline that showed plenty of cleavage and even a little side boob.
+In the second snap, Kelly was all grown up and giving Mark bedroom eyes as the pair appeared to be dressed for an evening out.
+Mark wore a suit and Kelly wore a sleeveless dress with a plunging neckline that showed plenty of cleavage and even a little sideboob.

 Kelly was young again when the third picture was revealed.
 She was likely sitting for a school picture as she wore her red hair in pigtails featuring red ties.
-The next shot seemed to harken back to All My Children days as Kelly posed by holding the handset of an old school phone.
+The next shot seemed to hearken back to All My Children days as Kelly posed by holding the handset of an old-school phone.

-Picture number 5 looked as if little Kelly was dressed in white in time for her christening or some other special event.
-This time her red hair showed up in giant curls peeking out from her frilly white hat.
+Picture number five looked as if little Kelly was dressed in white in time for her christening or some other special event.
+This time, her red hair showed up in giant curls peeking out from her frilly white hat.

 The next image, the most risque of all, showed Kelly rocking a nearly backless dress while Mark held her close.